 Co-working for Digital Nomads

-Penang is an Island off the northwestern coast of peninsula Malaysia, connected to the mainland via bridges and ferries.
+Penang is an island off the northwestern coast of peninsula Malaysia, connected to the mainland via bridges and ferries.
 It is a great Island to get some work done because there are not many interesting things dragging you away from the office.
 The office I am referring to in Penang is a co-working space called @CAT.
 The location is in a newly restored government building housing the Science cluster of Penang, in Georgetown.
-This is a great location to fin out how to work and explore Penang.
+This is a great location to find out how to work and explore Penang.

 @Cat – creative thinking and problem-solving center

 The month I stayed at @CAT in Penang I watched numerous school classes play their way to knowledge in the science lab.
 They hosted a TEDx about Women entrepreneurs and hosted a robot competition.
 They also made the best pizza in town in their in-house Cafè and had an especially healthy sourdough bread that the entire town came to purchase, developed in the food lab.
 Very tasty and often my breakfast, I might add.

 Meeting likeminded people around the world is like finding the gems of life.
 Ending days full of work and exploration with a glass of white wine for me and red for my new friend Cate was so nice.
 Being a Digital Nomad can be lonely at times.
 Meeting new friends in the same situation can be one of these rear encounters that become lifelong friendships.
 Talking about the real things in life with no filter, far away from home, where no-one knows you give us the possibility to get to know ourselves on a deeper level as we share our journey. traveling solos also opens up our horizon to the depth of human nature.

 I have met Cate several places around the world as we both journey the world and ourselves to seek and find knowledge and meaning.
 These evenings in Penang talking about life, what is happening in the world and how we can all do our little contribution to make it a little better will always be with me.